Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 Blackstone Private Credit Fund (BCRED) Securities Investigation

 The increase in redemptions reflects growing investor concerns about lower returns, rising credit stress, valuation transparency, and heightened regulatory scrutiny within the $1.7 trillion private credit market.
-While many non-traded BDCs continue to attract new inflows and have, to date, honored redemption requests, the trend underscores the structural liquidity limitations of these products—particularly during periods of market stress.
+While many non-traded BDCs have to date honored redemption requests, the trend underscores the structural liquidity limitations of these products — particularly during periods of market stress.

 About Blackstone Private Credit Fund (BCRED)